ThePension/rpggame_cpp-console/README.md

 - If the item is yours, it will be sold to the Merchant, if he has enough money.
 - If the item is his, you will buy it, if you have enough money.

+A track of all sales is kept in a file named "trades.txt" at the root of the program.

 ## Quit trading

-You can exit your inventory by pressing the `TAB` key.
+You can exit the trading system by pressing the `TAB` key.